tweerlei/plumber/README.md

-  sqs-write:<queue>           Send a message to the given SQS queue AWS STS sts-accountid               Get the effective AWS account ID Apache Kafka kafka-read:<topic>          Receive messages from the given Kafka topic kafka-write:<topic>         Send a message to the given Kafka topic
+  sqs-write:<queue>           Send a message to the given SQS queue AWS STS sts-accountid               Get the effective AWS account ID Aggregation count:9223372036854775807   Log item counts at every given number of items group                       Assign items to groups, subsequent aggregate steps will apply to that group last                        Pass only the very last item on to next steps max:9223372036854775807     Log largest value at every given number of items min:9223372036854775807     Log smallest value at every given number of items sum:9223372036854775807     Log item sum of item sizes every given number of bytes Apache Kafka kafka-read:<topic>          Receive messages from the given Kafka topic kafka-write:<topic>         Send a message to the given Kafka topic